safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   malicious parties running Nodes within the network [^LSP82].

-* *Permissionless.* That is, anyone should be able to start running a Node without having to need approval from a centralised party.
+* *Permissionless.* That is, anyone should be able to start running a Node without having to need approval from a centralized party.

 * *Accessible.* Following on from the previous point, people should be able to run Nodes and contribute to the network without needing to have million-dollar servers.

-We believe that we have a viable DAG-based approach called Kairos that can satisfy these requirements.
+We believe that we have a viable consensus algorithm called Kairos that can satisfy these requirements.

+In it, each Node generates its own sequence of Blocks, and collectively the Blocks from all Nodes form a DAG (Directed Acyclic Graph) which acts as the underlying representation of the Distributed Ledger.

+### Validators

+Nodes that can validate Blocks that have been published to the Distributed Ledger are known as Validator Nodes.
+This right is gradually earned by Nodes based on:

+* *Availability.* Validators should be highly available and operate with minimal downtime.

+* *Reliability.* Validators should be reliable in storing and serving the data that has been published to the Distributed Ledger.

+* *Distance.* Validators should be as far away from each other as possible so as to increase the overall resilience of the network.

+Every `DiffusionInterval`, e.g. every week, a `DiffusionPortion`, e.g. 2%, of the `ValidatorRights` of existing Validator Nodes “diffuses” to other Nodes based on the three factors above.

+New Nodes can thus become Validator Nodes by simply operating reliably.
+The earned `ValidatorRights` decay over time if a Validator Node becomes inactive — enabling the continued functioning of the Distributed Ledger despite the inevitable churn of active Nodes.

 ### Kairos